-Returns the name of the library that defines this function.
+Returns the name of the library that contains this function.
 If the function is not defined in a library, a NULL will be returned.

 '''

-Bpatch_module getModule()
+Bpatch module getModule()

 '''

-Returns the module that defines this function.
+Returns the module that contains this function.
 Depending on whether the program was compiled for debugging or the symbol table stripped, this information may not be available.
+This function returns NULL if module information was not found.